The Only Three Things That Determine Your Life

 This is how most of life works.

-The job opportunity, the connection, the shortcut, the skill, the relationship, the city, the version of your life that’s genuinely better than the one you’re living — so much of it is sitting just at the edge of your reach.
+The job opportunity, the connection, the relationship, the version of your life that’s genuinely better than the one you’re living — so much of it is sitting just at the edge of your reach.
 Not hidden.
 Not locked away behind some impossible barrier.
 Just one conversation, one question, one new person away from becoming real.

 But you have to be in motion to find it.
 You have to be talking, asking, engaging, exploring.
-Because the universe is not small — it is infinitely large, infinitely abundant, full of more knowledge and opportunity and connection than any one person could ever exhaust in a lifetime.
+Because the world is far bigger than what any one person can see from where they’re standing.
 The question is never whether it’s out there.
 The question is how much of it you’re willing to go looking for.

 So often we forget this.

-Every year spent in the same loop with the same people and the same information is a year where the puzzle doesn’t grow.
-Where the picture stays the same size.
-Where the opportunities that exist just outside your current reach stay exactly there — just outside your reach — because you never moved far enough to find them.
+Every year spent in the same loop with the same people and the same information is a year where the picture doesn’t grow.
+Where the opportunities that exist just outside your reach stay exactly there — just outside your reach — because you never moved far enough to find them.

 Progress isn’t just a nice idea.
 It’s the thing that gives life meaning.
 Growth, expansion, understanding more than you did yesterday — this is the work of being human.
-And it doesn’t require grand gestures or radical life changes.
+It doesn’t require grand gestures.
 It requires something much simpler and much harder at the same time.

 Because somewhere at the end of one of those threads is a door.
-And behind that door is a whole new set of experiences, opportunities, and versions of your life that you didn’t know existed.
+And behind that door is a version of your life you didn’t know existed.

 The gym was there the whole time.